Dom1n1c/MagicMirror/README.md

 ##To-Do

 -Translation of the datelabels in [weather.js](js/weather/weather.js) file.
-(If someone can help me with the translation of the Words Day, Min and Max(for minimum and maximum), you're welcome) availible at the moment, but maybe missspelled:
+(If someone can help me with the translation of the Words Day, Min and Max(for minimum and maximum), you're welcome) -> [Translation of the Datelabels](https://github.com/Dom1n1c/Smartmirror/issues/3)
-'Bulgarian', 'Catalan', 'Chinese Traditional', 'Croatian', 'Dutch', 'English', 'Finnish', 'French', 'German', 'Italian', 'Polish', 'Portuguese', 'Romanian', 'Russian',  'Spanish', 'Swedish', 'Turkish', 'Ukranian'

--config of the calendar trough webinterface. (it's difficult to read and write the array with 3 items)
+-Adding new calendar feeds to the Config via configpage -> [Adding new Calendars does not succeed](https://github.com/Dom1n1c/Smartmirror/issues/4)

 -slicing calendar trough config

--Fix small weather icons (not alligned)

 -Add openhab Support for push-notifactions from the SmartHome-system (JSON-Text-Status)